Starters/ Starters, Salads, Soups

 Notes

-For a quick accompaniment, to go along with the steak and main, steam broccoli, zucchini, carrots and potatoes.
-Cut them into bite-sized pieces.
-Drizzle leftover sauce on the veggies and tempeh and serve hot.
+For a quick accompaniment, steam broccoli, zucchini, carrots, and potatoes.
+Cut the vegetables into bite-sized pieces, drizzle with any leftover sauce, and serve hot.

 You Might Also Like